yutaasakura96/personal-portfolio-website-v1/README.md

 # 🎨 Personal Portfolio Website

 Welcome to my personal portfolio website!
-This project showcases my skills as a full-stack web developer.
+This project showcases my skills as a Software Engineer .
 It features a fully responsive multi-page design built with modern web technologies, including React.js, Next.js, Tailwind CSS, and Nodemailer.

 Now with internationalization (i18n) support, the website is available in both English and Japanese, providing a localized experience for users.
 The language switcher allows seamless toggling between languages, ensuring accessibility for a global audience.